 Excalibur Mirages are not rare.
 However the vast majority of Mirages that were manufactured were black (see bottom picture).
 The number of marble coloured Mirages is very limited which makes the Excalibur Mirage Marble rare, especially outside of the USA.

 The Mirage has the same chess program as the well known Excalibur Grandmaster.
-It was authored by Ron Nelson working with Grandmaster and chess program expert Larry Kaufman.
+It was authored by Ron Nelson working with Grandmaster and chess program expert Larry Kaufman, who was responsible for the relative strength of the program (1780 Elo), which was beyond Nelson’s capabilities on this hardware.